the-turing-way/the-turing-way/book/content/reproducibility/04/resources.md

 # Resources for reproducibility chapter

 ## Checklist/Exercise
-- [ ] define reproducibility for yourself
+- [ ] Define reproducibility for yourself.

 ## What to learn next?
 Open Science will be a good chapter to read next.